 Standard Accommodation: Arusha Planet Lodge / Gold Crest Hotel / Tulia Retreat Hotel & Spa / Kahawa House / Mvuli Hotels / Zawadi House lodge or Similar Accommodation.

-Standard Budget Accommodation: Green Mountain Hotel /Marves Hotel /The Lodge Tellamande / Silver Palm Hotel / Premier Palace Hotel or Similar Accommodation.
+Budget Accommodation: Green Mountain Hotel / Marves Hotel / The Lodge Tellamande / Silver Palm Hotel / Premier Palace Hotel or Similar Accommodation.